Sickle cell anaemia can cause a wide range of symptoms, although not everyone with the condition will experience all of the symptoms.

 Children with sickle cell anaemia have an increased risk of developing leg ulcers.
-This is because the lack of normal red blood cells means their leg does not receive the nutrients it needs to keep skin and surrounding tissue healthy.
+This is because the lack of normal red blood cells means that their leg doesn't receive the nutrients it needs to keep the skin and surrounding tissue healthy.

 Red blood cells provide the oxygen required for physical development.
-In sickle cell anaemia, it is likely that your child will experience delayed growth compared with other children.
+If your child has sickle cell anaemia, it's likely they'll experience delayed growth compared with other children.

 Many children with sickle cell anaemia will also experience puberty at a later stage (around 13-14 years of age for girls and 13½-14½ years of age for boys).

-The average age of puberty in children who are unaffected by sickle cell anaemia is 11 years of age for girls and 12 years of age for boys.
+The average age of puberty in children who don't have sickle cell anaemia is 11 years of age for girls and 12 years of age for boys.

 Priapism is the medical term that describes a persistent and painful erection of the penis.
 Episodes of priapism can sometimes last for several hours.

-Priapism can affect teenage boys and men who have sickle cell anaemia because the abnormal blood cells can cause blood to become trapped in the penis.
+Priapism can affect teenage boys and men with sickle cell anaemia because the abnormal blood cells can cause blood to become trapped in the penis.

-Priapism does not usually develop as a result of sexual stimulation, and it can often occur for no apparent reason, usually during a sickle cell crisis.
+Priapism doesn't usually develop as a result of sexual stimulation and it can often occur for no apparent reason, usually during a sickle cell crisis.

-Teenage boys may be reluctant to mention that they are experiencing priapism due to feelings of embarrassment.
+Teenage boys may be too embarrassed to mention that they're experiencing priapism.

-If you have a teenage son with sickle cell anaemia, it is very important you emphasise the importance of seeking immediate treatment for priapism.
+If you have a teenage son with sickle cell anaemia, it's very important that you make them aware of the importance of seeking immediate treatment for priapism.

-This is because episodes of priapism that last more than two hours can cause permanent damage to the penis, and may affect the ability to obtain an erection in the future.
+This is because episodes of priapism that last for more than two hours can permanently damage the penis and may affect your son's ability to obtain an erection in the future.

 When to seek urgent medical advice

-Due to the risk of life-threatening conditions, it is important to look out for any signs or symptoms that your child’s health has suddenly worsened.
+Because of the risk of the potentially life-threatening complications associated with sickle cell anaemia, it's important that you're aware of any signs or symptoms that your child’s health has suddenly worsened.